-One-time Cash receipts received by departments that do not routinely accept University payments are not subject to advance approval from the University Controller’s Office.
+One-time Cash receipts received by departments that do not routinely accept University payments are not subject to advance approval from the Office of the Bursar.
 However, departments must follow all other Cash handling procedures related to depositing, safeguarding, and reconciling the funds in Sections IV.D, E, and F below.

-Any other exceptions to this Policy must be approved by the University Controller’s Office.
+Any other exceptions to this Policy must be approved by the Office of the Bursar.

-The University Cashier’s Office is responsible for receipting and depositing all University funds to authorized University banks and ensuring that a complete and adequate record exists of each transaction.
+The Office of the Bursar is responsible for receipting and depositing all University funds to authorized University banks and ensuring that a complete and adequate record exists of each transaction.
 Departments generally do not deposit directly to University bank accounts.
 Exception requests must receive written approval from the Associate Vice Chancellor for Finance.

 a.
 Currency, coins, and checks

-To comply with the Daily Deposit Act, all cumulative currency, coin, and check receipts of $5,000 or more must be deposited and recorded with the State Treasurer, through the University Cashier’s Office, on a daily basis.
-An exemption may be granted by the State Treasurer for cumulative currency, coin, and check receipts under the $5,000 threshold, so long as the funds are safeguarded and deposited at least once per week.
+To comply with the North Carolina Daily Deposit Act, all cumulative currency, coin, and check receipts must be deposited and recorded with the State Treasurer, through the Office of the Bursar, on a daily basis.
+Contact the University Bursar at email@example.com with any questions about this requirement.
 Cash received from vending machines, parking meters, and other secured Cash collection machines are considered received when the funds are removed from the devices.
-If a department receives Cash that cannot be readily identified for a purpose, the department must contact the University Cashier’s Office for direction immediately.
-Note that these funds are still subject to the Daily Deposit Act.
+If a department receives Cash that cannot be readily identified for a purpose, the department must contact the Office of the Bursar for direction immediately.
+Note that these funds are still subject to the NC Daily Deposit Act.

 b.
 Credit/debit card payments